amantuladhar/amantuladhar.github.io/_posts/2016-10-08-DockerNetworkBetweenContainer.md

 We can run multiple container on our host machine using `Docker`.
 By default when we run multiple container, one cannot communicate with other.
 If we want our multiple container to communicate between each other we can use `Docker Network`.

 `Docker Network` lets you create a *isolated network* where we can connect our container.
-Container cannot access external network but if other container are connected to same network they can orchrestrate between each other.
+Container cannot access external network but if other container are connected to same network they can orchestrate between each other.
 To create a network is simple as

 ```bash
 # docker network create <network_name>